alcelaser/ML-Project-321991/README.md

 - Merge indistinguishable subcategories to reduce classes to ~180 while preserving diversity (Capture all of variance explained by dataset)

-- Validate across fine-grained datasets (Stanford Dogs, medical imaging)
+- Validate across fine-grained datasets (other image sets on Kaggle)

 - Remove polluting categories that contribute nothing to the semantic space, but rather clutter it.